Where Should I Start?

 Still not sure?
 Our Rope Width and Length Video may illustrate the differences better for you.

 With particularly tight bondage, or with struggling against the ropes, narrow lines of bruising may occur between where the rope lines lay as a result of the pressure differential on the body.
 This is most common on the fleshier parts of the body such as breasts, buttocks, and thighs.
+To avoid these marks, refrain from rougher bondage activities that put significant pressure on these areas.

 When classes aren't a possibility, or as a supplement/refresher, we have a series of videos available that cover most basic ties that will get you started and provide a wide range of possibilities.
-Also available on DVD.

 Sample Packs include a $10 coupon applicable to your next order.